ahrenberg/split_nlogo_experiment/README.md

 This will produce a set of files called `experiment_<XYZ>.xml` where `<XYZ>` is a zero-padded number.
 Each XML file represents a unique variable value combination as an experiment.
-These files can be used with the netlogo switch `--setup-file`, e.g. to run the first value combination:
+These files can be used with the NetLogo switch `--setup-file`, e.g. to run the first value combination:

     netlogo-headless.sh --model model.nlogo --setup-file experiment_0.xml